VTVL138/Map-aligner/README.md

 # Map-aligner

-This assignment was the final exam the C++ course at faculty of informatik in 2020 spring semester at the Eötvös Loránd University.
+This assignment was the final exam of the C++ course at faculty of informatik in 2020 spring semester at the Eötvös Loránd University.
 The main file contains the description of the task and a test code for checking the functions in the header file.

 ### The description of the task: